-Windows Thumbnail cache or Thumbs.db files are hidden data-files in the Windows operating system, which contain small images, displayed when you view a folder in “thumbnail” view, as opposed to tile, icon, list, or detail view.
+Windows Thumbnail cache or Thumbs.db files are hidden data files in the Windows operating system, which contain small images, displayed when you view a folder in “thumbnail” view, as opposed to tile, icon, list, or detail view.

 Windows keeps a copy of all your pictures, video, and document thumbnails so that they can be displayed quickly when you open a folder.
-This thumbnail cache – thumbs.db, ehthumbs.db, thumbcache_*.db – is used by Windows to speed up the display of thumbnails files in folders.
+This thumbnail cache – thumbs.db, ehthumbs.db, thumbcache_*.db – is used by Windows to speed up the display of thumbnail files in folders.

 In Windows XP you ‘see’ these ‘hidden’ files thumbs.db files scattered all over the place.

 In Windows 8/7/Vista, the thumbnails ‘thumbcache’ are stored at C:\Users\Owner\AppData\Local\Microsoft Windows\Explorer.

 If you do not wish to use the ‘thumbnail view’, you may turn off the thumbs.db feature.
 To do so, open Folder Options > View > Check “Always show icons, never thumbnails” > Apply > OK.

 But if you like to view folders/files as ‘thumbnails’, as opposed to icons, etc. – best to keep this option on.

 You can also disable the thumbnail cache via the Windows Registry.
 To do so, open the Registry Editor and navigate to the following key:

 In the right pane, double-click on DisableThumbnailCache value, and set its value data as 1.
 If the registry key of DisableThumbnailCache does not exist, create a new DWORD value with that name.
 Set the value as 1.
 This will disable Thumbs.db creation feature.